Home/Beverages/Pu-erh Cooked Shu Tea Cake

 Health Benefits

-May aid in digestion due to its probiotic properties, promoting gut health.
+May aid in digestion and promote gut health due to its probiotic content.

-Contains antioxidants that can help reduce oxidative stress and inflammation.
+Rich in antioxidants, which can help combat oxidative stress and inflammation.

 May assist in weight management by enhancing fat metabolism.